June 18, 2021

 Yes!
 You finally received the keys to your new home.
 What’s even better is that it’s in Texas, where the most fun people on the planet live.

 What’s not so fun, however, are all the pests that live here too.
-Texas has pretty mild weather (well sometimes it can be so hot the hens are laying hard-boiled eggs) but we don’t get much snow and cold weather.
-This means we have a hospitable environment for creepy crawlies.
-So let’s check out 5 things you should do for pest control when you buy a new home.
+Texas has pretty mild weather (well, sometimes it can be so hot the hens lay hard-boiled eggs) but we don’t get much snow and cold.
+This means we have a more hospitable environment for creepy crawlies.
+So, let’s check out 5 new house pest control tips:

 2. Clean the Yard